7804 Words | Reading Time: 20 Minutes

 Why sell at premium prices

 Not many people are willing to invest thousands of dollars in a dating program or business program after watching a webinar or reading a description on a website.
-High ticket products like these need High Ticket Closers to speak with the prospect.
+High ticket products like these need a High Ticket Closer to speak with the prospect.

 One of the most common objections prospects have is related to price.